erose/recipes/cashew_pesto.md

 Blend.

-Serve with pasta and diced pepper
+Serve with pasta and diced pepper.